vrimsha/Credit_Risk_Analysis/README.md

 ## Summary:

-When we compare 6 algorithms, we can see that the Balanced Random Forest Classifier and the Easy Ensemble AdaBoost Classifier algorithms have higher accuracy scores.
-I would suggest to use the Easy Ensemble AdaBoost Classifier algorithm which has teh highest score of accuracy 93%.
+When we compare 6 algorithms, we can see that the Balanced Random Forest Classifier and the Easy Ensemble AdaBoost Classifier algorithms have high accuracy scores 73% and 93%.
+I would suggest to use the Easy Ensemble AdaBoost Classifier algorithm with the highest score of accuracy 93%.